akostrik/stage_telegram_python/README.md

 ![Screenshot from 2023-10-10 16-40-57](https://github.com/akostrik/stage_telegram/assets/22834202/f4b3c6bb-3e5a-4f78-97b6-059bd061c77e)

 ### The same scheme of the appication in English
-1) Server 2 gets, from the user, the names of Telegram channels to exminate
+1) Server 2, via its provided public API, gets, from the user, the names of Telegram channels to examinate
 2) Server 1 listens to the chosen channels
 3) Server 1 treats every new message :
 - estimates the marks of the propaganda of the message via OpenAI